 Alumni travel and donor travel have some essential differences in the type of participants they attract.

-I recently met with an old colleague from my university days and talked shop over some Portland coffee.
+I recently met with a colleague from my university days and talked shop over some Portland coffee.
 He now works at a large university as a major gift officer.
 We spent quite some time talking about something that is unique to fundraising in higher education: alumni trips.
-This of course, being very distinct from my neck of the woods: donor trips.
+This, of course, is very distinct from what happens in my neck of the woods: donor trips.

 Having spent my career in both higher education and the NGO/humanitarian aid sector, I can point out some pretty major differences between alumni trips and the typical fundraising trip that nonprofits do with their donors.

 Alumni trips attract people who want access to an exotic experience they cannot have on their own.
-They want VIP treatment, local off-the-beaten path excursions that are not in guidebooks and often unknown or off-limits to regular tourists.
+They want VIP treatment that includes off-the-beaten-path excursions that are not in guidebooks and often unknown or off-limits to regular tourists.
 They want faculty knowledge and insight on critical global issues.
-Their motivation informs the itinerary, which provides them exotic experiences, faculty lectures, and fairly high end accommodation.
+Their motivation informs the itinerary, which provides them exotic experiences, faculty lectures, and fairly high-end accommodation.
 When they travel, they are not seeing the mission of the university or the impact of any money they give.
 They want to enjoy their time with other alums and have experiences they would otherwise not be able to access.